-For 11 years, University of Iowa head men’s basketball coach Fran McCaffery has maintained enthusiasm and excitement surrounding the Hawkeye basketball program.
-After more than two decades as a head coach, he has coached his teams to 10 NCAA tournaments and four NITs, with an overall record of 467-329 (.587).
+For 12 years, University of Iowa head men’s basketball coach Fran McCaffery has maintained enthusiasm and excitement surrounding the Hawkeye basketball program.
+After more than two decades as a head coach, he has coached his teams to 11 NCAA Tournaments, six conference tournament championships from four different leagues, including the Big Ten, with an overall record of 493-339 (.593).

-McCaffery, who is the Big Ten’s third longest tenured head coach behind Michigan State’s Tom Izzo and Matt Painter of Purdue, surpassed Lute Olson for second on Iowa’s all-time win chart with its victory at Indiana on Feb.
-7, 2019.
-McCaffery concluded his 11th season as Iowa’s head coach in 2021 with 216 wins.
+McCaffery, who is the Big Ten’s third longest tenured head coach behind Michigan State’s Tom Izzo and Matt Painter of Purdue, is Iowa’s second all-time winningest coach.
+McCaffery concluded his 12th season as Iowa’s head coach in 2022 with 242 wins.

 McCaffery, 62, was named the University of Iowa’s 22nd head men’s basketball coach on March 29, 2010.
-The Philadelphia native has accumulated 20 upper division conference finishes.
-McCaffery has posted 13 seasons of 20 wins or more as a head coach, including 11 in the last 15 years.
-McCaffery and the Hawkeyes have placed fifth or better in the Big Ten standings five of the last seven seasons, including third place finishes in 2015, 2016, and 2021.
+The Philadelphia native has accumulated 21 upper division conference finishes.
+McCaffery has posted 14 seasons of 20 wins or more as a head coach, including 12 in the last 16 years.
+McCaffery and the Hawkeyes have placed fifth or better in the Big Ten standings six of the last eight seasons, including third place finishes in 2015, 2016, and 2021.

 Since taking over the program in 2010, the Hawkeyes have vaulted back to national prominence.
-Iowa has appeared in a postseason tournament eight of the last nine complete seasons (5 NCAA, 3 NIT).
-McCaffery guided the Hawkeyes to five of the last seven NCAA Tournaments (2014, 2015, 2016, 2019, 2021) and reached the NIT championship game in 2013 with a team that won 25 games.
+Iowa has appeared in a postseason tournament nine of the last 10 completed seasons (6 NCAA, 3 NIT).
+McCaffery guided the Hawkeyes to six of the last eight NCAA Tournaments (2014, 2015, 2016, 2019, 2021, 2022) and reached the NIT championship game in 2013.

 Iowa was ranked as high as No. 3 nationally during the 2016 and 2021 seasons.
-The Hawkeyes were ranked for 16 consecutive weeks in 2019, the final nine weeks of the 2020 season, and in 2021 went wire-to-wire in the top 15 of the AP Poll for the first time since the 1989 campaign.
+The Hawkeyes were ranked for 16 consecutive weeks in 2019, the final nine weeks of the 2020 season, went wire-to-wire in 2021 in the top 15 of the AP Poll for the first time since the 1989 campaign, and was ranked No 16 in the final poll on 2022.

-Iowa won 15 games over AP Top 25 opponents over the last two seasons (2020-21), tops among all Division I teams.
-In 2021, Iowa won 14 Big Ten regular season games, its highest total since 1987, and reaching 10 league wins for the sixth time in seven seasons.
+In 2021, Iowa won 14 Big Ten regular season games, its highest total since 1987.
 The Hawkeyes earned a No. 2 seed in the NCAA Tournament, tying its highest ever seed in tournament history (No. 2 in 1987).

 Joe Wieskamp was voted to the All-Big Ten second team in 2021 and third team in 2020, while CJ Fredrick (2020) and Keegan Murray (2021) became the seventh and eighth players, respectively, during McCaffery’s tenure to be voted to the All-Big Ten Freshman Team.
 Garza and Wieskamp were the fifth highest scoring duo in Division I both in 2020 and 2021, averaging 37.9 points per game in 2020 and 38.9 in 2021.
 Garza and Wieskamp are the second-highest scoring duo in program history.

-Three years ago, the Hawkeyes amassed 23 victories, the program’s second highest total in 13 seasons, and won an NCAA Tournament game for the third time in five seasons.
+Four years ago, the Hawkeyes amassed 23 victories and won an NCAA Tournament game for the third time in five seasons.
 The Hawkeyes started 2018-19 strong with McCaffery guiding the team to an undefeated nonconference record, something that had not been accomplished in 32 years.
-Iowa recorded five wins over ranked opponents with only one senior on its squad, a total that matched the most by an Iowa team in 13 seasons.
+Iowa recorded five wins over ranked opponents with only one senior, a total that matched the most by an Iowa team in 13 seasons.
 McCaffery coached four Hawkeyes to postseason recognition in 2018-19: Tyler Cook earned second-team All-Big Ten laurels, Bohannon was named to third-team all-conference, Garza was an honorable mention selection, while Wieskamp was named to the All-Freshman Team.
-Bohannon finished his Hawkeye career in 2021 as the program leader in assists (639), 3-pointers (364), free throw percentage (.887), and games played (143).
+Bohannon finished his Hawkeye career as the program leader in career assists (704), 3-pointers (455), free throw percentage (.887) and games played (179), and 3-pointers made in a game (10).

 McCaffery recruited and coached White to an illustrious Hawkeye career.
 White became the first Iowa player to score 1,800 points and collect 900 rebounds, while also leading the team in rebounding all four years.
 He ranks third in scoring (1,859) and fourth in rebounding (901).
 He made more free throws than any other Big Ten player in 50 years, ranking third all-time in Big Ten annals with 618.

-McCaffery had one his best coaching jobs at Iowa in 2017, working with one of the youngest teams in the country and nearly receiving a berth in the NCAA Tournament.
-Iowa tied for fifth in the Big Ten and was one of the last four out of the tournament field.
+McCaffery had another marvelous coaching job in 2017, working with one of the youngest teams in the country and nearly receiving a berth in the NCAA Tournament.
+Iowa tied for fifth in the Big Ten and was the first team out of the field.
 Jok led the team, becoming Iowa’s fifth Big Ten scoring champion in school history, averaging 19.9 points per game.
-For half the season, Jok started alongside four freshmen — Iowa’s youngest starting lineup in school history.
-Undaunted, McCaffery and the Hawkeyes progressed as the season went on ultimately winning four games against nationally ranked teams, including No. 21 Wisconsin and No. 24 Maryland on the road.
+For half the season, Jok started alongside four rookies — Iowa’s youngest starting lineup in school history.
+Undaunted, McCaffery and the Hawkeyes progressed as the season went on ultimately winning four games against ranked teams, including No. 21 Wisconsin and No. 24 Maryland on the road.

 In 2016, McCaffery coached an Iowa team to heights that had not been seen in Iowa City in decades.
 The Hawkeyes were nationally ranked the final 12 weeks of the season, including ascending as high as No. 3 — its highest ranking since 1987.
 Iowa won five games over AP Top-25 teams.
-The Hawkeyes recorded back-to-back 12-win seasons in Big Ten play for just the third time in school history (1981-82 and 1987-88) and won an NCAA Tournament game in consecutive seasons for the first time since 1996-97.
-Additionally, Iowa swept Michigan, Purdue, and Michigan State (6-0) for the first time since 1954.
+The Hawkeyes won 12 league games and won an NCAA Tournament game in consecutive seasons for the first time since 1996-97.
+Iowa swept Michigan, Purdue, and Michigan State (6-0) for the first time since 1954.
 Uthoff and Jok combined to average 35 points per game, Iowa’s third-highest scoring duo the last 40 seasons.

 Individually, Uthoff joined a prestigious list of Hawkeye greats.
-The forward became the fifth consensus All-American in program history.
+The forward became a consensus All-American.
 He also was named the Men’s Basketball Division I Academic All-American of the Year.
 Uthoff became the first Iowa men’s basketball player to ever be named a consensus and Academic All-American of the Year.
 Jok’s game erupted, boasting the best points per game increase in the Big Ten from 2015 to 2016.
 Jok garnered second team all-conference honors as a junior.

 In 2015, Iowa’s seven true road victories were the most by a Hawkeye team since 1987.
 And in the NCAA Tournament, McCaffery and the Hawkeyes posted the largest margin of victory ever in a 7/10 match-up, beating 10th-seeded Davidson, 83-52, in the second round.
 The 31-point win was the largest by any Hawkeye team in a postseason game.

 McCaffery and the Hawkeyes have made Carver-Hawkeye Arena one of the most feared arenas to play in nationally.
 Fans have embraced McCaffery and his team’s style of play, with attendance increasing by more than 50 percent since 2010.
 The Hawkeyes won a school-record 18 home contests in 2013.
 Iowa won 13 consecutive home contests in 2019-20, its second-longest win streak inside Carver-Hawkeye Arena in a single season.
-The Hawkeyes have won 14 home games each of the last three seasons (2019-21).
+The Hawkeyes have won 14 or more home games each of the last four seasons (2019-22).

 McCaffery continues to create interest with recruits on a national level due to his tireless work ethic.
 McCaffery’s is a proven recruiter, demonstrated by signing the 25th-best recruiting class in the country prior to the 2013 season.
 His 2017 and 2018 recruiting classes included talented players from across the country, including Garza (Washington, D.C.), Wieskamp (Iowa), and Fredrick (Kentucky) — each earning Player of the Year honors.